slowernews/hamster-system/README.md

 ---
 ### Naming:

-- when reasonable reduce unnecessary nesting by merging folders:
+- when reasonable reduce unnecessary nesting by merging folders.
+Hints:

-        Prefer: @house in portugal.building permit
+        Prefer: @project.only one subproject
-        Instead of: @house in portugal / .building permit
+        Instead of: @project / .only one subproject

         Prefer: -drawings-details-wall
         Instead of: -drawings / -details / -wall